tatref/chess-fracture/ansible/roles/cloudalchemy.grafana/README.md

 - Ansible >= 2.5
 - libselinux-python on deployer host (only when deployer machine has SELinux)
 - grafana >= 5.1 (for older grafana versions use this role in version 0.10.1 or earlier)
+- jmespath on deployer machine.
+If you are using Ansible from a Python virtualenv, install *jmespath* to the same virtualenv via pip.

 ## Role Variables